 Scroll down to read updates plus check out the links on the upper right for information on our Magnet Program.
 We're one of a kind and located in Plantation, Florida.
 Please return to the site for updates throughout the year.
 The site was created by web design student Ashlyn Valdes as her senior project.
 For magnet information contact JoAnn Cantlupe, Magnet Coordinator at Joann.Cantlupe@browardschools.com.
 Call 754-323-1982 for program information

-2018-2019 Coming Attractions
+2019-2020 Coming Attractions

 Would you or your company like to be a partner of the magnet program?
 Money needed to purchase special supplies and materials for the classrooms as well as fund student scholarships.
 If you can provide educational support, site visits and internship positions, please contact the magnet coordinator at JoAnn.Cantlupe@browardschools.com.
 Sponsorships are available and can be paid online (see the link above): $500 - Florida Panther; $250 - Rosette Spoonbill; $100 - Apple Snail; and $25-99 - Wildflower.
 If you wish to help a special class or magnet organization, please note it on the donation.
 Partners and Links are found in the navigation buttons.
 We gladly accept donations for South Plantation High's Environmental Science & Everglades Restoration Magnet Program a 501(c)(3) nonprofit.
 Simply click on the button below to process your donation.